The abdominal area and waist are subjected to a lot of changes throughout our lives, more than any other region in the body.

 What do you need to consider before the surgery?

-Smokers are required to quit smoking at least one month prior to surgery.
-Smoking increases the risk for complication during or after the surgery.
-Decrease of the blood flow due to smoking may result in skin loss, infection, increased scarring and poor wound healing.
-For the safety of both the patient and the doctor, smoking, as well as second hand smoke should be completely avoided prior to surgery.
-Before considering this surgery you should attempt other methods that do not involve surgery such as exercise and healthy diet habits.
+Smokers are required to quit smoking at least one month before the surgery.
+Smoking increases the risk of complications during or after the surgery.
+A decrease of the blood flow due to smoking may result in skin loss, infection, increased scarring and poor wound healing.
+For the safety of both the patient and the doctor, smoking, as well as second-hand smoke should be avoided entirely before surgery.
+Before considering this surgery, you should attempt other methods that do not involve surgery, such as exercise and healthy diet habits.
 This is a very invasive procedure and should be your last resort.

 What do you need to consider after the surgery?

-Weight lifting can put significant strain on incisions and sutures.
-Therefore, it should be restricted for a couple weeks to prevent poor healing and scarring.
-Aerobic exercise such as running, jogging, walking and biking may also be resumed after about six weeks.
-In order to keep a good shape for years to come after surgery, regular exercise and healthy eating habits should be practised.
+Weight lifting can put a significant strain on incisions and sutures.
+Therefore, it should be restricted for a couple of weeks to prevent poor healing and scarring.
+Aerobic exercise such as running, jogging, walking, and biking may also be resumed after about six weeks.
+To keep in good shape for years to come after the surgery, regular exercise and healthy eating habits should be practiced.

 In the newer technique that we at Chelsea Cosmetics follow, the incision length is much smaller than the conventional Abdominoplasty incision.

 If required as part of the procedure, Dr. Attalla will also tighten the abdominal muscles, with special stitches that pull them together and keep them in place.